mcaay/Education-Science/Practical application template.md

 - `date created:` 2024-10-10 11:54
 - `date modified:` `=dateformat(this.file.mtime, "yyyy-MM-dd HH:mm")`
-- `tags:`
+- `tags:` #Practical-Application
 - `parents:` [[Templates]]

 ***

 > [!tip] Practical application
-> Description of the fact, as simply and as precisely worded as possible.
+> Description of the practical application, as simply and as precisely worded as possible.

 ***